 - Throwing items and improvising weapons

 To prevent panic and better prepare yourself in the event of an active shooter incident within your immediate vicinity/building, watch the video below and remember these three words: RUN.
 HIDE.
 FIGHT.
 The SUNO Police Department would like to thank the Department of Homeland Security for producing the video and allowing us to make it accessible to the SUNO Community.
 The resources below provide information on response considerations should someone encounter this type of situation on or off campus.

 This is an educational video containing/depicting implied violence.
 Viewer discretion is advised.
 RUN.
 HIDE.
 FIGHT.
 Surviving an Active Shooter Event Video

 The Active Shooter presentations are also available upon request.
 The Active Shooter presentation online request form is for your convenience.
-A member of the SUNO Police Department Crime Prevention Unit will contact you as soon as possible regarding presentation information & confirmation.
+A member of the SUNO Police Department Community Engagement Unit will contact you as soon as possible regarding presentation information & confirmation.